juseg/juseg.github.io/index.md

 # About

 Thank you for passing by!
-I am a computational and field geoscientist with a passion for landscapes, particularly those formed by ancient glaciers such as in the [Alps](/alpine-ice-sheet/).
-I have experience on conducting fieldwork in remote environments of the North American [Cordillera](/cordilleran-ice-sheet/) and [Greenland](/bowdoin-glacier/).
-I hold a Ph.D. degree from [Stockholm University][SU], and worked at other influential institutions worldwide including [ETH Zürich][ETHZ], [GFZ Potsdam][GFZ] and [Hokkaido University][HU].
+I am a computational and field geoscientist with a passion for landscapes, and particularly landscapes formed by ancient glaciers.
+I have experience with both high performance computing (see my work on [Alpine glaciers](/alpine-ice-sheet/) and conducting fieldwork in remote environments (in the North American [Cordillera](/cordilleran-ice-sheet/) and [Greenland](/bowdoin-glacier/)).
+I am a doctor from [Stockholm University][SU], and had the luck to work and teach at other influential institutions such as [ETH Zürich][ETHZ] and [Hokkaido University][HU].

 [SU]: https://www.natgeo.su.se/english/
 [ETHZ]: https://vaw.ethz.ch/en/research/glaciology.html
 [GFZ]: https://www.gfz-potsdam.de/en/section/earth-system-modelling/
 [HU]: https://www.arc.hokudai.ac.jp/en/

-Since the beginning of the pandemic, I am working as an independent researcher, primarily driven by the conviction that scientific work and in particular methods need to be better communicated outside universities.
-While much of my work has been self-driven and voluntary, I am always on the lookout for new ideas and funding (preferably remote and on a consulting basis these days).
+Through these troubled times, I am working as an independent researcher, primarily driven by the conviction that scientific methods need to be better communicated outside universities.
+While much of my work has been self-driven and voluntary, I am always on the lookout for new ideas and funding (preferably for remote work at the moment).
 When I don't do science, I am [cycling the world](https://cyclingho.me).
 Feel free to get in touch!

 ---